dotnet/arcade/Documentation/CorePackages/AsyncPublishing.md

     - Advantages - Implicitly associated with a specific build.
 Built in auth (AD auth).
 Can be accessed from UI.
     - Disadvantages - Can't be used as a nuget feed.
 Retention is limited.

-Until it becomes clear that using Azure DevOps build storage for pre-release storage is a better option, blob feeds should be used as intermediate storage for build outputs.
-If necessary, outputs could be duplicated (e.g. upload manifest to both blob feed and build storage).
+Today blob feeds are used as intermediate storage.
+We should transition to using Azure DevOps build storage.
+Because Azure DevOps allows for identification of artificats during the build using artifact logging commands (https://github.com/Microsoft/azure-pipelines-tasks/blob/master/docs/authoring/commands.md#artifact-logging-commands) this transition can be made transparent to a repository.

 ## Implementation Roadmap
 It is an explicit goal to make this transition to a new system of publishing as painless as possible.
 For typical user scenarios, developers should notice little difference in day to day operations.
-The implementation of this new system should proceed in 2 phases:
+Required repository changes should be minimized or eliminated if possible.
+The implementation of this new system should proceed in phases.

-### Phase 1 - Reduce lock contention and introduce public dev release pipelines for feeds only
+### Phase 1 - Remove lock contention and introduce public dev release pipelines for feeds only
-The first phase is intended to remove most of the "Waiting for exclusive lock on the feed" issues seen in the builds, as well as set up for phase 2.
+The first phase is intended to remove the "Waiting for exclusive lock on the feed" issues seen in the builds, as well as set up for phase 2.
 To implement this phase, the following steps will be taken:

 1. Introduce an Azure DevOps release pipeline concept into Maestro/Bar.
 Release pipelines are associated with a channel.
 Upon assignment of a build to a channel, if that channel has an associated release pipeline, the release pipeline should be triggered for the build.
 Execution of additional post-build actions (e.g. subscription updates) will block on the completion of the release pipeline.
 2. Introduce the ability for build assets to have multiple locations, and for those locations to be added to (additive only) at the end of the release pipeline.
 Additionally, new assets may be added.
-3. Create a 'public dev release' Azure DevOps pipeline which pushes outputs from one blob feed to another based on the build manifest and an input feed.
+3. Create a 'public dev release' Azure DevOps pipeline which pushes outputs from a build to a blob feed based on the build manifest.
 For now, the manifest should record that the current ExpectedFeedUrl is the target of the release pipeline, and the source is the intermediate feed used.
 At the end of the release pipeline, the BAR should be updated with the new asset locations.
-4. Change PushToBlobFeed to push an intermediate, per build blob feed rather than to the ExpectedFeedUrl.
-This intermediate feed should be unique based on the input parameters to the PushToBlobFeed task.
-This blob feed should not be public.
+4. Change PushToBlobFeed to upload package artifacts to Azure DevOps build storage rather than ExpectedFeedUrl.
 Initially, only nuget packages should be pushed.
+Using artifact logging commands (https://github.com/Microsoft/azure-pipelines-tasks/blob/master/docs/authoring/commands.md#artifact-logging-commands) this should be doable without disruptive changes in the repository.
+The initial upload to the BAR should note the direct link to each package within Azure DevOps build storage.

 At the end of this, when a build is done, it pushes its nuget packages to the private intermediate feed, then uploads to BAR as usual.
 As the build associates with a channel, the associated release pipeline will run, pushing the outputs to the final feed (typically dotnet-core blob feed).
 Developers will not see "Waiting for exclusive lock on the feed" except in cases where multiple legs of the same build are publishing to the intermediate feed at the same time.
 This is relatively rare.